 The NTMA makes no warranty, express or implied, nor assumes any liability or responsibility for the accuracy, correctness, completeness, availability, fitness for purpose or use of any information that is available in this presentation nor represents that its use would not infringe other proprietary rights.
 The information contained in this presentation speaks only as of the particular date or dates included in the accompanying slides.
 The NTMA undertakes no obligation to, and disclaims any duty to, update any of the information provided.
-Nothing contained in this presentation is, or may be relied on as a promise or representation (past or future) of the Irish State or the NTMA.
+Nothing contained in this presentation (past or future) of the Irish State or the NTMA.